 4. Google Docs Research Tool

 Google has a built-in research tool for Google docs users.
-With this simple app, you can conduct research directly from your document environment without visiting the search engine, which saves time.
+With this simple native app, you can conduct research directly from your document environment without visiting the search engine, which saves time.

 Research is the ultimate task for every content marketer.
 If you want to grow your blog traffic, creating content that is backed up by data is one way to stand out and prove that you’re an expert.